fraser182/Blu-Ray-Shop-Inventory/README.md

 * Add a search facility
 * Add a sort by genre facility (back end complete for this)
 * Add filters on each table heding to order ASC and DES.
+* Improve overall look of the front-end; redesign menu and buttons

 ## Screenshots